ivandustin/seeds/README.md

 He hid it, and from his joy, he goes and sells everything, as much as he has, and buys that field.

+###### Mark 2:1-12

+And Jesus returned to Capernaum after some days, and it was heard that he was in the house.

+And immediately, many came together, so there was no more room, not even at the door.

+And Jesus was preaching the word to them.

+And they came, bringing to him a paralytic being lifted by four men.

+And when they were not able to bring him because of the crowd, they removed the roof where Jesus was.

+And having opened the roof, they lowered the mattress where the paralytic was laying down.

+And when Jesus saw their faith, he said to the paralytic, "Child, your sins are forgiven."

+But some of the scribes were sitting there and questioning in their hearts, "What is this that he is saying?
+He is blaspheming!
+Who is able to forgive sins except for GOD alone?"

+And immediately, Jesus knew in his spirit that they were questioning themselves.

+Jesus said to them, "What are these questions in your heart?
+Which is easier, to say to the paralytic, 'Your sins are forgiven,' or to say, 'Rise, take up your bed, and walk?'
+But so that you may know that the Son of Man has authority on earth to forgive sins."
+Jesus said to the paralytic, "I say to you, rise, take up your bed, and go home."

+And the paralytic rose.

+And immediately, having taken up his bed, he came out in front of everyone.

+So everyone was amazed and glorified GOD, saying that "We never saw anything like this!"

 ###### Mark 2:17

 Those who are strong do not need to have a physician, but those who are sick.